neo-project/docs/en-us/node/api/getaccountstate.md

 }
 ```

-Response Description：
+Response Description:

-Script_hash： Contract scipt hash; All accounts in NEO are contract accounts
+Script_hash: Contract scipt hash; All accounts in NEO are contract accounts

-Frozen： Determine if the account is frozen
+Frozen: Determine if the account is frozen

-Votes： Query the amount of NEO on that address used to vote
+Votes: Query the amount of NEO on that address used to vote

-Balance： Balance of assets at the address
+Balance: Balance of assets at the address

-Asset： Asset ID
+Asset: Asset ID

-Value： Amount of Assets
+Value: Amount of Assets